A company can choose a content type on the basis of its vision, marketing plan, target audience and the kind of content its target audience prefers.

 What options can you explore to stay ahead in the race?

-All in all, we have put forth in this article an extensive list of types of content you can opt for.
-But, it is not necessary that every company, brand or individual will create all types of content that are available under the sun.
+All in all, we have put forth an extensive list of types of content in B2B marketing in this article you can opt for.
+But, it is not necessary that every company, brand, or individual create all kinds of content available under the sun.

 Websites, social media content and blogs are a must in any content marketing strategy.
-Marketers should also focus on coming up with content that is easy to create and maintain and serves the right purpose.
+Marketers should also focus on coming up with accessible content to create, maintain, and serve the proper purpose.

-Simply put, users go through various stages in their journey of getting aware of a brand and then finally buying it.
-This journey can be visually represented via a funnel.
+Simply put, users go through various stages in their journey to become aware of a brand and then finally buy it.
+A funnel can visually represent this journey.
 The following image gives a snapshot of the meaning and purpose of each stage in the B2B marketing journey.

 Let’s now understand in detail how content fits into this marketing funnel.

 Why do you need to create a B2B content marketing funnel?